-Under SUAR version 5 the pass mark for a module with one item of assessment is 40%.
-In modules where there is more than one item of assessment, a pass mark will be awarded where the overall weighted average of the marks achieved for the items of assessment is 40% or more.
-The regulations for your course are the Standard Undergraduate Assessment Regulations Version 5 (SUAR 5).
-You'll receive information about the University's regulations from your programme team, and if your programme is governed by Standard University Regulations, you can access them along with other useful policies and procedures, on the Academic Regulations and Policies page on SharePoint.
-The standard assessment regulations are in sections J to O.
+The regulations for your course are the Assessment Regulations Third Version (2020).
+You'll receive information about the University's regulations from your programme team, and if your programme is governed by Standard University Regulations, you can access them along with other useful policies and procedures, on the Academic Regulations and Policies page on iCity.

-You may be asked for a 'user name' and 'password', which is just your University network ID and password.
-Under 'user name', you'll need to type: STUDENTS\ before adding in your University network ID.
+You may be asked for a 'username' and 'password', which is just your University network ID and password.
+Under 'username', you'll need to type: STUDENTS\ before adding in your University network ID.
 Once you've added in your details, a SharePoint page will open up: Click on the 'Academic Regulations and Policies' folder to access our standard regulations.

-Maximum Periods
+Maximum Registration Periods